pmdartus/blog/src/content/posts/2025/how-llm-generate-text/index.md

 Each model has a predefined set of tokens it understands, established during training.
 The set of all possible tokens is called the model's **vocabulary**.
 Modern open-weight models like Llama 3 have vocabularies composed of 128K tokens, while closed-source models exceed 200K.

-Now that we have a better understanding of the primitives LLMs manipulate, let's open the hood to see what's going on.

-## The LLM inner workings
+## The Text Generation Pipeline

-The LLM text generation pipeline breaks down into four distinct stages:
+At a very high level, the LLM text generation pipeline breaks down into four distinct stages:

 ![Four-stage LLM pipeline diagram showing tokenization of "I have a" into tokens, inference producing logits for vocabulary tokens, decoding selecting "dream" token, and detokenization converting back to text](./generation-pipeline.png)